krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 **master_key_type**
     (Key type string.)
 Specifies the master key's key type.
 The default value for this is des3-cbc-sha1.
 For a list of all possible values, see :ref:`Supported_Encryption_Types_and_Salts`.
 **max_life**
     (Delta time string.)
-Specifes the maximum time period for which a ticket may be valid in this realm.
+Specifies the maximum time period for which a ticket may be valid in this realm.
 The default value is 24 hours.
 **max_renewable_life**
     (Delta time string.)
 Specifies the maximum time period during which a valid ticket may be renewed in this realm.
 The default value is 0.
 **no_host_referral**